1953 Iranian coup d'état: Oil nationalization, the Abadan crisis, and rising tensions

-The National Iranian Oil Company suffered decreased production, because of Iranian inexperience and the AIOC's orders that British technicians not work with them, thus provoking the Abadan Crisis that was aggravated by the Royal Navy's blockading its export markets to pressure Iran to not nationalise its petroleum.
-The Iranian revenues were greater, because the profits went to Iran's national treasury rather than to private, foreign oil companies.
 By September 1951, the British had virtually ceased Abadan oil field production, forbidden British export to Iran of key British commodities (including sugar and steel), and had frozen Iran's hard currency accounts in British banks.
 British Prime Minister Clement Attlee considered seizing the Abadan Oil Refinery by force, but instead settled on an embargo by the Royal Navy, stopping any ship transporting Iranian oil for carrying so-called "stolen property".
 On his re-election as prime minister, Winston Churchill took an even harder stance against Iran.

 The United Kingdom took its anti-nationalization case against Iran to the International Court of Justice at The Hague; PM Mosaddegh said the world would learn of a "cruel and imperialistic country" stealing from a "needy and naked people".
 The court ruled that it had no jurisdiction over the case.
 Nevertheless, the British continued to enforce the embargo of Iranian oil.
 In August 1952, Iranian Prime Minister Mosaddegh invited an American oil executive to visit Iran and the Truman administration welcomed the invitation.
 However, the suggestion upset Churchill, who insisted that the U.S. not undermine his campaign to isolate Mosaddegh because of British support for the U.S. in the Korean War.

 In mid-1952, Britain's embargo of Iranian oil was devastatingly effective.
 British agents in Tehran "worked to subvert" the government of Mosaddegh, who sought help from President Truman and then the World Bank but to no avail.
 "Iranians were becoming poorer and unhappier by the day" and Mosaddegh's political coalition was fraying.
 To make matters worse, the Speaker of the Parliament Ayatollah Kashani, Mosaddegh's main clerical supporter, became increasingly opposed to the Prime Minister, because Mosaddegh was squeezing him out of power.
 By 1953, he had completely turned on him, and supported the coup, depriving Mosaddegh of religious support, while giving it to the Shah.

-In the Majlis election in the spring of 1952, Mosaddegh "had little to fear from a free vote, since despite the country's problems, he was widely admired as a hero.
-A free vote, however, was not what others were planning.
-British agents had fanned out across the country, bribing candidates, and the regional bosses who controlled them.
-Robert Zaehner alone spent over a £1,500,000, smuggled in biscuit tins, to bribe Iranians, and later his colleague Norman Darbyshire admitted that the actual coup cost the British government a further £700,000.
-They hoped to fill the Majlis with deputies who would vote to depose Mosaddegh.
-It would be a coup carried out by seemingly legal means."